Selective Volume Mixup for Video Action Recognition: Experiments

 \textbf{Spatial/temporal selective module.} For better understanding about how the components of SV-Mix influence the performance of action recognition, we ablate spatial selective module and temporal selective module in Table \ref{ablation}, as well as compare them with vanilla TSM model and their counterparts, i.e. CutMix \cite{yun2019cutmix} and Mixup \cite{zhangmixup}.
 As shown in Table \ref{ablation}, individual spatial selective module or temporal selective module already enhances the performance of TSM model (+1.52\% and +1.10\% respectively) which significantly outperform their non-parameter counterparts.
 Further ensembling spatial selective module and temporal selective module by random switching boosts the performance improvement to a higher level (+1.75\%).

 \textbf{Disentangled training.} We compare the proposed disentangled training pipeline with the intuitive entangled training pipeline using something-something V1 dataset.
-These two training strategy are conducted on spatial selective module, temporal selective module and the full SV-Mix.
 As shown in Table \ref{tab:en_vs_disen}, disentangled training consistently outperforms intuitive entangled training under different mix module settings by substantial margins (+1.4\%).
 To illustrate the contrast between the two training strategies more vividly, we provide comparison between mixed video samples generated by spatial/temporal selective module trained under these two training strategies.
-As shown in Figure \ref{tab:en_vs_disen} (a), trained by disentangled pipeline, spatial selective module keeps the fingertip actions areas that are highly correlated with the label \emph{``Tearing sth into two pieces''} in video B for mixed sample generation.
+As shown in Figure \ref{fig:disen} (a), trained by disentangled pipeline, spatial selective module keeps the fingertip actions areas that are highly correlated with the label \emph{``Tearing sth into two pieces''} in video B for mixed sample generation.
 As a contrast spatial selective module fall into sub-optimal where videos are uniformly mixed across spatial regions.
 In temporal volume selection, similar phenomenon is observed.
-Specifically, as illustrated in the first row of Figure \ref{tab:en_vs_disen} (b), when trained by disentangled pipeline, temporal selective module is able to identify the first few frames in video A and the last few frames in video B as the informative frames which should be assigned with higher weights in the mixed video.
+Specifically, as illustrated in the first row of Figure \ref{fig:disen} (b), when trained by disentangled pipeline, temporal selective module is able to identify the first few frames in video A and the last few frames in video B as the informative frames which should be assigned with higher weights in the mixed video.
 When optimized by entangled training strategy, temporal selective module assigns similar weights for all frames and then fails to emphasize the informative frames in the mixed sample.